Ferrari Testarossa revived for the modern age

-A renowned moniker, Ferrari has revived the Testarossa nameplate for the modern era, with the Prancing Horse brand unveiling the 849 Testarossa.
+A revered moniker, Ferrari has revived the ‘Testarossa’ nameplate for the modern era, with the Prancing Horse brand unveiling the 849 Testarossa.

-Ah, the Testarossa — undoubtedly one of the most revered Ferraris to come from the Prancing Horse brand’s stable.
-Since its introduction in 1984, the Testarossa has established itself in automotive history.
-Posters of this car has adorned the walls of many (the author of this article included) and, noteworthy, it has found a long-lasting place in pop culture (remember the white Testarossa driven by detective Sonny Crockett — played by Don Johnson — in the 1980s series Miami Vice?).
+Ah, the Testarossa — undoubtedly one of the most renowned models to come from the Prancing Horse brand’s stable.
+Indeed, since its introduction in 1984, the Testarossa has established itself as an icon in automotive history.
+Posters of this Ferrari have adorned the walls of many (the author of this article included) and, noteworthy, it has found a long-lasting place in pop culture (remember the white Testarossa driven by detective Sonny Crockett — played by Don Johnson — in the 1980s series Miami Vice?).

-However, following a production run of 12 years, with around 10 000 examples produced, the Testarossa nameplate was relegated to the annals of history.
-However, now, nearly three decades later, Ferrari has revived this moniker for the modern era, with the Maranello manufacturer unveiling the 849 Testarossa.
+However, following a production run of 12 years, with around 10 000 examples produced, the ‘Testarossa’ nameplate was relegated to the annals of history.
+However, now, nearly three decades later, the Maranello marque has revived this moniker for the modern era with the unveiling of the 849 Testarossa.

 Credit: Ferrari

-The successor to the SF90, the 849 Testarossa is equipped with a plug-in hybrid powertrain that pairs a 4.0-lite twin-turbocharged V8 internal combustion engine (ICE) with a trio of electric motors.
-The 459 Testarossa’s ICE churns out 610 kW and 842 N.m of twisting force, and revs to a howling 8 300 r/min.
-The e-motors add 161 kW to the mix; resulting in a combined peak power output of 772 kW.
-(The Italian automaker has yet to announce how much torque the 849 Testarossa’s plug-in hybrid setup produces.)
+The 849 Testarossa is available in coupé and Spider format (the latter pictured here).
+The latest Ferrari to don the ‘Testarossa’ moniker is equipped with a plug-in hybrid (PHEV) powertrain that pairs a 610 kW/842 N.m 4.0-lite twin-turbocharged V8 internal combustion engine (ICE), which revs to a howling 8 300 r/min, with a trio of electric motors – the latter coupled with a 7.45 kWh high-voltage battery, which allows for an electric-only range of up to 25 km when fully charged.
+The e-motors add a combined 161 kW to the PHEV setup’s total system output; resulting in a combined peak power figure of 772 kW.
+The Italian automaker has yet to announce how much torque the 849 Testarossa’s plug-in hybrid setup produces.

-According to Ferrari, these figures allow the (1 570 kg, dry) fixed-roof variant to complete the obligatory 0-100 km/h sprint in “less than” 2.3 seconds, before breaching the 200 km/h marker 4.05 seconds later, at 6.35 seconds.
-The drop-top (Spider) model, which tips the scales at a claimed 1 660 kg (dry), dispatches the 0-100 km/h dash in the same time, the firm claims, but arrives at the 200 km/h marker slightly later, at 6.5 seconds.
+According to Ferrari, this figure allows the modern Testarossa to sprint from 0-100 km/h in less than 2.3 seconds, with the (1 570 kg, dry) fixed-roof model breaching the 200 km/h marker 4.05 seconds later, at 6.35 seconds, and the (1 660 kg, dry) Spider variant arriving at the two-tonne slightly later, at 6.5 seconds.
 The top speed of both models is rated at “over” 330 km/h.

 Leave a Reply